caternuson/rpi-weather/README.md

 ```python
 ZIPCODE = 98109
 ```
-The zipcode can also be passed in from the command line.
-This overrides the default value:
+The zipcode can also be passed in from the command line, which will override the
+default:
 ```
 $ sudo python weather.py 98109
 ```